bizkite-co/handterm/product-specification.md

 * Include background on why each React best practice is chosen and why it might be important.

+## Game Play

+* [ ] If players test high WPM on the basics, they progress past basic training.
+    * [ ] If they do a random word asdfjkl;, for instance, they don't have to do home row training.
+    * [ ] This should work as a game logic simplifier, not complexifier.
+Only do it if there's an easy way.
+    * [ ] This might reduce the need for logins and complex progress tracking.
+Just use fast-basics testing to retest everyone on the basics anyway.
+* [ ] Tutorial mode could start with `asdf` and SVGs, maybe.

 ## Needed Tests

 * Typing ASCII shows up in the terminal when it is in focus.